City South Tram Line Replacement

 Image for illustrative purposes only

-The City South Tram line Replacement Project will replace the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas streets) and South Terrace.
-The City South tram stop at the intersection of Sturt/Halifax streets and King William Street will also be replaced as part of the project.
+The City South Tram line Replacement Project replaced the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas streets) and South Terrace.
+The City South tram stop at the intersection of Sturt/Halifax streets and King William Street was also replaced as part of the project.

-Design works are underway, with construction expected to commence in the second quarter of 2019 and be completed in the third quarter of 2019, weather permitting.
+Construction commenced in the second quarter of 2019 and was completed in the third quarter of 2019.

-Every effort will be made to minimise impacts to road users, nearby businesses and residents as much as practicably possible during construction.
-Various restrictions will be in place during the works and advance notice will be provided ahead of the works.
+Every effort was made to minimise impacts to road users, nearby businesses and residents as much as practicably possible during construction.

 Stakeholder and business engagement

-The Public Transport Projects Alliance (PTPA) has released a website, which will be the main source of information, updates and notifications for the City South Tram Line Replacement project.
+The Public Transport Projects Alliance (PTPA) has released a website, which was the main source of information, updates and notifications for the City South Tram Line Replacement project.

-The PTPA has been selected to deliver the design of the South Tram Line Replacement project.
-The PTPA brings McConnell Dowell, Arup and Mott Macdonald together with the Department of Planning, Transport and Infrastructure to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.
+The PTPA was selected to deliver the design of the South Tram Line Replacement project.
+The PTPA brought together McConnell Dowell, Arup and Mott Macdonald with the Department of Infrastructure and Transport to deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians - delivered safely and with minimal disruption to local communities.

 The new website can be found at www.ptpa.com.au